utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ### Rename the program columns in CSTUDs

 Use the **Rename columns** function and the data dictionaries ([2015](https://rptsvr1.tea.texas.gov/perfreport/tapr/2015/xplore/cstud.html) | [2019](https://rptsvr1.tea.texas.gov/perfreport/tapr/2019/xplore/cstud.html)) to give each program column a short but recognizable name instead of their funky codes like `CPETSPEC`.
-Include a year designation so you can tell them apart when you join the columns together, like `SpEd15 Cnt` for the count and `SpEd15 Prc` for the percent.
+Include a year designation so you can tell them apart when you join the columns together, like `SpEd15 Count` for the count and `SpEd15 Prc` for the percent.

 Remember to do this in both CSTUD files.